 The radiated transmit power per beam of the AAS base station is the mean power level for a manufacturer-declared AAS beam generated during the transmitter ON period.
 The minimum requirement for radiated transmit power shall be specified for one or more manufacturer-declared AAS beam(s).
 The AAS beam definition is described in section 7.1.1.

 The number of AAS declared beams is for the manufacturer to declare.
-For each AAS beam, at least the maximum configurable EIRP value, along with the beam pointing direction and beam-width shall be declared.
+For each AAS beam, at least the maximum configurable EIRP value, along with the beam pointing direction and half power beamwidth shall be declared.

 NOTE: The number of beam(s) is application dependent and is subject to manufacture declaration.